ibm-cloud-docs/speech-to-text-data/input.md

 ## Grammars
 {: #grammars-input}

+The grammars feature is beta functionality.
+The service supports grammars for all languages for which it supports language model customization.
+{: beta}

 You can add grammars to a custom language model and use them for speech recognition.
 Grammars use a formal language specification to define a set of production rules for transcribing strings.
 The rules specify how to form valid strings from the language's alphabet.